seymaerdek/favorite-cmd-commands/README.md

 ## 3)git log

-I use this code for seeing what happened previously on my file with the commit codes.Also I can see the deleted ones.
+I use this code for seeing what happened previously on my file with the commit codes.Also I can see the deleted one's.